How is kombucha made?

 does kombucha contain alcohol?

 A small amount is produced as a by-product of the fermentation process, but we make sure all our brews are below 0.5% in trace alcohol.
-Current testing has us standing at between 0.05 - 0.1%.
-For this reason, we would advise pregnant women and those with healthcare concerns to consult their GP about whether they can drink kombucha.
-Please be aware that your kombucha needs to go into the fridge below 4°C to ensure it stays at this level.
+We would however, advise pregnant women and those with healthcare concerns to consult their GP about whether they can drink kombucha.
+Please be aware that your kombucha needs to be stored in the fridge to ensure the alcohol level remains stable - kombucha is a living drink, so fermentation will continue if kombucha isn’t kept chilled!

 The above questions/answers are facts based on research; we're not making any unsubstantiated health claims.
 But we don't wish to diagnose, treat, or cure any disease with this information.
 Please read through the following research to find out more about the health claims of kombucha, and the research that is currently being undertaken.